Shoprenter/sr-oauth-jwt-security/README.md

 This bundle follows Symfony's best practices for service configuration:

 - Services are defined in `src/Resources/config/services.yaml`
-- The service configuration is loaded by the bundle's extension class (`OauthJWTSecurityExtension`)
+- The service configuration is loaded by the bundle's extension class (`ShoprenterOauthJWTSecurityExtension`)
 - When the bundle is enabled in your application, all services are automatically registered with the Symfony container

 This approach ensures that services are properly loaded and configured without requiring manual setup in your application.

-asd